pecknigel/learning-resources/index.md

 heading: Learning Initiatives
 ---

-Welcome to the academy library.
+Welcome to the Academy Library.
+Consider this the entranceway.

 Here you’ll find resources to support your learning and involvement with the academy.
+Starting with a live view of the learning initiatives that are currently underway.

+All levels of learners are catered for.
+Take a look around and [book a session](https://prescriptionfree.academy/) when you’re ready.

 # Learning Initiatives